Jhonyel/Three-Trios-Overview/docs/readme.md

         - `getHeight`
         - `isMoveLegalAt`
         - `getNumFlipsAt`
+          - We implemented this method using the same logic as `battle`
         - `getScore`
+          - We implemented this method using the same logic as `getWinner`
+    - These methods were missing simply because we had not thought to add them.
 - `AttackValue`
     - We added a method `toInt` that returns the integer value of an `AttackValue`.
 This is useful for `CornerMoveStrategy` which needs to know what the strongest card to play is in a